segdeha/Gallery/README.md

 * Progressive enhancement FTW!
 * Supports mouse, keyboard, and touch events.
 * Includes fancy transition effects like blur filters, opacity, and transforms.
+* Height of the gallery will automatically adjust to fit with the tallest caption.

 Limitations
 ---